plumber0/personal-env/course/LiveKit/00_VoiceAgentOverview.md

     <img src="./images/01.png" alt="Voice Agent Overview" width="500"/>

   - Every system has tradeoffs, need to make a decision at some point between Latency, Quality, and cost.
-  - The advantage of the a pipeline approach is that you can make different tradeoffs for differnt parts of the system based on what's most imporant
+  - The advantage of the a pipeline approach is that you can make different tradeoffs for different parts of the system based on what's most important

 - Pipeline detail
   - Voice Activity Detection (VAD)